Mirrors in Mesoamerican culture: Mirrors in Classic Maya art

 Tikal Stela 31 includes mirror imagery in the Teotihuacan warrior garb of king Yax Nuun Ayiin depicted on its sides.
 Here the king wears a back mirror; the left hand side of the stela displays the face of the mirror and its rim while the right hand side shows the back of the mirror with lines near the edge of the mirror's disk that probably represent cord threaded through drilled holes to bind it to the king's costume.
 This stela was erected in AD 445.
 A back mirror is represented on Late Classic Stela 11 from Yaxchilan on the Mexican bank of the Usumacinta River.
 In this representation the mirror has a central spool with attached tassel similar to Early Classic mirrors and their representations from Teotihuacan and Kaminaljuyu.
 Acanceh is an Early Classic Maya site in Yucatán that also displays the influence of Teotihuacan.
 Five stucco figures at the site wear back mirrors in the Teotihuacan style.

-The Classic period Maya god K'awiil was closely associated with mirrors.
+The Classic period Maya god K'awiil was closely associated with mirrors and often served as an interlocutor between humans and divine beings.
 This deity was represented with one leg in the form of a serpent and a mirror on the forehead that was penetrated by an axe or celt and emitted either flames or smoke.
 K'awiil was a deity who was associated with Maya divine kingship and the royal lineage and bears attributes that were later inherited by the Aztec Tezcatlipoca, or "Smoking Mirror".
 Four Late Classic sculptures of K'awiil were excavated from Burial 195 at Tikal, in each the deity grasps a mirror in its outheld hands.